sansarip/nw-calculator/README.md

 If you notice an issue, you can make a PR to add/edit the data in the aforementioned JSON file.
 If your changes include adding/editing an image url of an item, then you must also put a corresponding 128x128 image in the [images directory](https://github.com/sansarip/nw-calculator/tree/main/resources/public/images).

-## Future Goals

-* Right now, builds and releases involve manually running `make release`.
-I'd like to implement CI/CD pipeline to build and auto-update the site on push/merge to main.

 ## Dev

 ### Prerequisites <a name="prereqs"></a>